jorgegv/snapcheck/RULES.md

 ```
 UINT8 AT 0xC000 IS 200
-BYTE AT game_state+12 BETWEEN 0 5
+BYTE AT game_state+12 BETWEEN 0 AND 5
 BLOCK AT 0xD000 LENGTH 257 IS 0xD1
 DEFINE int_vector_address 0xD1D1
 WORD AT int_vector_address+1 IS _isr_function
-WORD AT int_vector_address+1 IS_NOT NULL
+WORD AT int_vector_address+1 IS NOT NULL
 REGISTER IM IS 2
-REGISTER SP BETWEEN 0xD101 0xD1D0
+REGISTER SP BETWEEN 0xD101 AND 0xD1D0
 ```